kivancguckiran/youtube-to/README.md

 # youtube-to
 Converts youtube links to audio/video formats using ffmpeg and ytdl libraries.
 Downloads `ffmpeg` with npm install, no need to specify path.
+Returns a promise.

 ```
 npm install youtube-to